Watch this video to understand why the citizens are upset about the recent zoning changes.

 CITY PASSES ORDINANCE FOR ZONING CHANGE

-in a special election in April.
+in a special election in April of 2008.

 surrounding area into an industrial zone.
 Our group (CCCC) was allowed to view and photograph the planned zoning